-The actively managed sub-fund is suitable for investors who wish to invest in a diversified portfolio of bonds and whose investment horizon generally accords with that of the sub-fund.
-The sub-fund promotes environmental and/or social characteristics.
-The end of the term will be determined by the Board of Directors as part of the launch process for the sub-fund; it will then be included under "Profile of the typical investor".
+The actively managed sub-funds are suitable for investors who wish to invest in a diversified portfolio of bonds and whose investment horizon corresponds to that of the sub-fund.
+The end of the term will be determined by the Board of Directors as part of the launch process for the respective sub-fund and will be disclosed under "Profile of the typical investor" and in the KID of the sub-fund.
+The sub-funds will typically have different launch dates and maturity dates.
 The currency exposure is largely hedged against the EUR.